Recovering Risk-Neutral Moments from Options: Estimating nonlinear payoffs using projection

 Assumption \ref{asmp:compact} guarantees that the projection estimator is well defined when $n_s$ is sufficiently large.
-In particular, because the strike prices are assumed to be unique, all basis functions are linearly independent over $L^2(A)$.
+In particular, because the strike prices are assumed to be unique, all basis functions are linearly independent over $L^2(\R_{++}, \omega)$.
+Implicitly, the assumption also puts some parameter restrictions on $\omega$.
+For example, when $g(s) = s^2$, the assumption implies that the fourth moment under $\omega$ must exist.
 The next result establishes the continuous-grid limit.
 By slight abuse of notation, let $\hat\beta_{n_s}$ denote the projection coefficients obtained from a grid of size $n_s$.

-\begin{prop} Let Assumption \ref{asmp:compact} hold and define an inner product on $L^2(A)$ by
+\begin{prop} Let Assumption \ref{asmp:compact} hold and define an inner product on $L^2(\R_{++}, \omega)$ by